What is Water Milfoil and Why is it a Problem?

 Our Proven Success for Milfoil Removal

-For years Restorative Lake Sciences (RLS) has been independently studying numerous lakes that have installed CLEAN-FLO inversion oxygenation along with bioaugmentation.
+For years Restorative Lake Sciences (RLS) has been independently studying numerous lakes that have installed CLEAN-FLO inversion oxygenation.
 RLS works directly for the homeowner or lake associations to evaluate the effectiveness of our technology in each application.
 Their documentation of milfoil reductions on four lakes is reviewed in this report.

 Paradise lake installed CLEAN-FLO’s technology to control milfoil growth.
 Read about reductions of 73% in this article published in the Michigan Riparian.